 With help recruited, Geoff and the others return to the lost land, where Solar has met up with Magnus, Rai and a future Gilad.
 Witnessing this from afar, Erica Pierce and the dead Erica’s son Albert send a massive force against the heroes in the first step she must take towards Unity.

 Jim Shooter started crafting a true crossover in the style of Secret Wars.
 He makes good use of a hero that has almost limitless power and gives us a villain with the same level of power but with none of the moral restraint, who just may be insane.
 The story doesn’t quite give us a sense of how crazy and depraved she becomes in pursuit of that goal, saving it for some of the crossover comics to explain.
-That is the flaw in this issue, but the strength in it as the first chapter of a larger story.
-After reading this story, you’ll most likely be inclined to read the rest of the story.
+That is the flaw in this issue, but also the strength in it as the first chapter of a larger story.
+You’ll most likely be inclined to read the rest of the story after reading this comic.

-The art is by Barry Windsor-Smith, yet colored at the beginning of the computer color separations phase , so not much modelling is done with his forms.
+The art by Barry Windsor-Smith is outstanding.
+However, this comic was colored at the beginning of the computer color separations phase, so not much modelling is done with his forms.
 That’s for the best, because Barry Windsor-Smith art needs to be the focal point, and by adding a ton of variance in a pair of pants takes doesn’t add anything to great art.
 I will not allow many other artists that leeway, since their art usually benefits from a good colorist.

 FINAL RATING: 8.5 (out of a possible 10)

 The art is great, but gets hurt a couple of times by the mundane nature of some scenes.
-The story is very quick paced and it seems we miss a huge chunk in the middle while Geoff is fetching the Harbinger kids and X-O Manowar.
+The story is very quick paced, but it seems that we miss a huge chunk in the middle while Geoff is fetching the Harbinger kids and X-O Manowar.
 All in all, though, this is the way to build a cohesive universe with a single crossover.
 It’s quite possibly, one of my favorite company-wide crossovers, and I have a tendency to hate them.